Monitoring Your Own Health

 - PSA, Total – Prostate Specific Antigen Total is prostate specific but not prostate cancer specific.
 The American Cancer Society recommends annual PSA and digital rectal exams for all men beginning at age 50.
 It may be used to screen men for prostate cancer and other prostate conditions (benign prostatic hypertrophy, prostatitis).
 It is recommended to wait three months after biopsy or manipulation.

-- Testosterone – (Total and Free) Used to diagnose several conditions in men, women, girls and boys.
+- Testosterone – (Total) Used to diagnose several conditions in men, women, girls and boys.
 Detects abnormal testosterone level in males and females; in males, to help diagnose the cause of erectile dysfunction or the inability of your partner to get pregnant (infertility); in females, to help diagnose the cause of masculine physical features (virilization), infertility, or polycystic ovary syndrome (PCOS); in children, to help determine the cause of genitals that are not clearly male or female (ambiguous genitalia) or delayed or early puberty.

 - TSH or Thyroid Stimulating Hormone is an excellent indicator of thyroid function.

 - Vitamin B12 and Folate are separate tests often used in conjunction to detect deficiencies and to help diagnose the cause of certain anemias, such as pernicious anemia, an autoimmune disease that affects the absorption of B12.

 - 25-hydroxyvitamin D Identifies deficiency in vitamin D often when calcium is low and/or symptoms of vitamin D deficiency, such as bone malformation in children (rickets) and bone weakness, softness, or fracture in adults (osteomalacia).